 (a) the Commission has identified the preparation of a local development plan as a condition of approval of a plan of subdivision of the area; or

-(b) a structure plan requires a local development plan to be prepared for the area; or
+(b) a local planning policy or structure plan requires a local development plan to be prepared for the area; or

-(c) an activity centre plan requires a local development plan to be prepared for the area; or
+(c) another provision of this Scheme requires a local development plan to be prepared for the area; or

 (d) the Commission and the local government considers that a local development plan is required for the purposes of orderly and proper planning.

+[Clause 47 amended: SL 2020/252 r.
+63.]

 48. Preparation of local development plan

 (1) A local development plan must —